 If you decide to move forward, meet the youth and begin visitation.
 When child and family are ready, the child is placed in the home.

+Begin the post placement period, which can continue up to a year.

+Finalize the adoption in Family Court.

+[v11.2]

+If you decide to move forward, meet the youth and begin visitation.
+When child and family are ready, the child is placed in the home.

-- Begin the post placement period, which can continue up to 12 months.
+Begin the post placement period, which can continue up to a year.

 Finalize the adoption in Family Court.